Max Rimmer-Chambers was a very special little boy adored by his family, friends, teachers and all who met him.

 -

-A mini roadway to allow users to gain understanding of road networks and methods of usage while having fun.
+The mini roadway allows younger children to gain understanding of road networks and methods while having fun.

 -

-Progressive features throughout these 2 areas will instil balance, skill and hours of enjoyment in the youngest of users.
+Progression features throughout these 2 areas will instil balance, skill and hours of enjoyment in the youngest to oldest of users.

 -